 You can conduct a survey of the field using virtual reality.
 It is easier for farmers to determine the quality of the soil, to pick up the appropriate crops and effectively use the soil potential for crop production.

 How is it implemented?
 Sensors are being installed in the field, and they scan the crop.
 An agronomist needs only to bring a tablet or a smartphone to the plant, and he/she receives information about the weather, temperature, plant health, fertilizer needs, and the date of harvesting.

-There are two options of the augmented reality implementation: with the help of special glasses or smartphone and tablet.
+There are two options for augmented reality implementation: with the help of special glasses or smartphones and tablets.

 Some smartphones have two cameras: one transmits thermal images, and the other is volumetric.
 Sensors that transmit information to the camera are installed in the ground.
 The camera reads the data and displays pop-ups on the screen.
 The smartphone and sensors are all the equipment you need to implement the technology.
 In addition, these sensors are quite inexpensive.

 The main reason is that people here are fearful of innovations.
-There is no concept of the investment process – initial investments and business plan.
+There is no concept of the investment process – initial investments and business plans.